AethorBot/AethorBot.github.io/src/pages/terms.md

-### Using malil to say racist or mean things is not allowed
+### Using Aethor to say racist or mean things is not allowed

-Meaning saying anything racist/homophobic get you banned from using malil
+Meaning saying anything racist/homophobic get you banned from using Aethor

 ### Dont spam commands